Frontier Airlines sweepstakes will match student debt balance with free airline miles

-The budget airline launched a sweepstakes that will give 100 people free miles that are equal to their current student loan balance, up to 100,000 miles per person, the company announced.
+The budget airline launched a sweepstakes that will give 100 people free miles equal to their current student loan balance, up to 100,000 miles per person, the company announced.

 A Frontier account and membership are needed to participate in the sweepstakes.
 Prospective winners can sign up for an account for free here.